stacksjs/stacks/README.md

 buddy dev docs # also starts the local docs dev server (colon is optional for all commands) buddy development # `buddy dev` alias

+buddy share # creates a sharable link to your local project

 # for Laravel folks, `serve` may ring more familiar than the `dev` name.
 Hence, we aliased it:
 buddy serve
 buddy serve:components